 Tony Pietricola – Clarinet / Alto Saxophone

 Tony taught in Ithaca, NY, the Silver Lake Regional School District in Massachusetts, and Grand Isle County, VT.
 He was the instrumental music teacher at Charlotte Central School, grades 5 - 8 from 1985 until retiring from public school teaching after 40 years as a music teacher in June of 2009.
-Presently he is an Arts Consultant and is a lecturer with the University of Vermont Music Department.
+Between 2009 and 2024 he was a lecturer with the University of Vermont Music Department.

 Tony has done extensive work in standards and assessment projects in Vermont and nationally, participating in the S.C.A.S.S. arts assessment project, under the Council of Chief State School Officers, in Washington, DC.

-A regular member of the Vermont Jazz Ensemble, he also has performed with the Vermont Symphony, Lyric Theatre Orchestra, St. Michaels Playhouse Pit Orchestra, Vermont Winds, Vermont Saxophone Ensemble, Bach Winds, The Dixie Six and other small ensembles around the state.
+A legacy member of the Vermont Jazz Ensemble, with whom he played for 40 years, he also has performed with the Vermont Symphony, Lyric Theatre Orchestra, St. Michaels Playhouse Pit Orchestra, Vermont Winds, Vermont Saxophone Ensemble, Bach Winds, The Dixie Six and other small ensembles around the state.

 Tony lives in Grand Isle, with his wife Susan.